Gila-Johanna-Hofmann/karel_solutions/README.md

 It's one of the tools I currently use to practise my logic and OOP-skills.

-Find my solutions here (Please keep in mind I'm super new to coding):
+Find my solutions here (please keep in mind I'm super new to coding):

 [1.3.1 harvestTheField](https://github.com/Gila-Johanna-Hofmann/karel_solution_suggestions/commit/654237e927414aa16a21f0a35e946c6db83bdac9)